AAP always recognised my vision, work for Punjab: Sidhu | Politics

 ''Our opposition AAP has always recognised my vision & work for Punjab.
 Be it Before 2017- Beadbi, Drugs, Farmers Issues, Corruption & Power Crisis faced by People of Punjab raised by me or today as I present ''Punjab Model'' It is clear they know - who is really fighting for Punjab,'' Sidhu said in a series of tweets.

 He said, ''If the Opposition dares to question me, yet they can't escape my Pro-People Agenda ...
-This means they have resigned to their fate!!'' ''Our Opposition singing about me and other loyal Congressmen:- tum agar AAP mein aaoge to koi baat nahin…tum agar Congress mein rahoge to mushkil hogi (if you join AAP then there is no issue…if you stay in Congress, then there will be a problem),'' he added.
+This means they have resigned to their fate!!'' ''Our Opposition singing about me and other loyal Congressmen:- tum agar AAP mein aaoge to koi baat nahin…tum agar Congress mein rahoge to mushkil hogi (if you join the AAP, then there is no issue... if you stay in the Congress, then there will be a problem),'' he added.

 On Monday, AAP leader Mann had alleged that the Punjab government was not scrapping the power purchase agreements (PPAs) signed by the erstwhile SAD-BJP government as the ruling Congress had accepted ''funds'' from the three private companies that have set up thermal plants in the state.